hvac-io/hvac-io.github.io/_posts/2015-05-12-analysing-multi-stage-equipement-with-virtual-objects.md

 This is were [virtual objects](http://blog.hvac.io/2015/03/11/introducing-virtual-objects/) save the day.

 You see, every stage is a binary value.
-On/off, or more precisely, 0 or 1 in Vigilia's recorded data.
+On/off or, more precisely, 0 or 1 in Vigilia's recorded data.
 This means that we can use binary values the same way we would use any other value (addition, multiplication...)